 It had been a longtime dream of mine to see and photograph horses in the wild, and I spent months researching a visit to find Alberta's own wild horse herds.
 From my very first encounter, I had a new passion.
-For over a year now, I have been visiting and documenting the bands I manage to connect with, capturing with both images and words their unique beauty, as well as their relationship with the landscape.
+For two years now, I have been visiting and documenting the bands I manage to connect with, capturing with both images and words their unique beauty, as well as their relationship with the landscape.

 Each time, I increase not only my skill at photography in the wild, but my knowledge of equine language.
 Family bands, lone stallions, foals grown into yearlings; all of them have their own unique personalities and lessons to share.
 Every moment holds its own magic, and I feel that the images I receive are gifts being given, so I always come away full of gratitude.